Modeling User Preferences as Distributions for Optimal Transport-Based Cross-Domain Recommendation under Non-Overlapping Settings: Methodology

 The \textbf{user GMM weight learning stage} is performed separately in each domain.
 We first fit a Gaussian Mixture Model (GMM) on the item embeddings to obtain shared Gaussian components.
 Then, an MLP is trained to map each user embedding to a set of weights over these components, forming a user-specific GMM.
 Another MLP is trained to predict user-item ratings based on the Mahalanobis distance between the item embedding and each Gaussian component weighted by the user’s distribution.

-Finally, in the \textbf{cross-domain rating prediction stage}, we align the GMM components between domains via Optimal Transport (OT), obtaining a transport matrix from source to target domain.
-This matrix is then used to transfer user GMM weights from the source domain to the target domain, enabling the construction of user distributions in the target domain.
-The transferred distributions are then used with the target domain’s trained rating predictor to perform cross-domain rating prediction.
+Finally, in the \textbf{cross-domain rating prediction stage}, we align the GMM components across domains via Optimal Transport (OT) and use the resulting transport matrix to transfer users’ GMM weights from the source domain to the target domain.
+For users in the target-domain test set, our framework handles three cases: if a user has interactions in both domains during training, we combine the transferred distribution with the target-domain distribution; if the user has interactions only in the source domain, we use the transferred distribution; and if the user has interactions only in the target domain, we use the target-domain distribution.
+These resulting user distributions are then used to enhance rating prediction performance in the target domain.